Catherine Walters

-Catherine Walters (13 June 1839 – 5 August 1920), also known as "Skittles", was a fashion trendsetter and one of the last of the great courtesans of Victorian London.
-Walters' benefactors are rumoured to have included intellectuals, leaders of political parties, aristocrats and a member of the British Royal Family.
+Catherine Walters (13 June 1839 – 5 August 1920), also known as "Skittles", was a British fashion trendsetter and one of the last of the great courtesans of Victorian London.
+Walters was an established equestrian contributing to the rise of fashion trends in horsewomen.
+Walters' benefactors are rumoured to have included intellectuals, leaders of political parties, aristocrats and a member of the British royal family.

-Life
+Early life

 Catherine Walters was born on 13 June 1839, the third of five children at 1 Henderson Street, Toxteth, Liverpool, grew up in the Liverpool area and moved to London before her twentieth birthday.
 Her father was Edward Walters, a customs official, who died in 1864.
 Her mother was Mary Ann Fowler.

 Her nickname is thought to have originated from her working at a bowling alley in Chesterfield Street near Park Lane.
 (Skittles is the game which evolved into bowling.)
-At other times, she was known as "Mrs Behrens" and "Mrs Baillie", even though she is not thought to have married.
+At other times, she was known as "Mrs. Behrens" and "Mrs. Baillie", even though she is not thought to have married.